OAuth_Configuration_Guide

 Step 3, OAuth Permissions Setup

-Select 'Authentication' - then checkmark both boxes under the Implicit grant section:
+Select 'Authentication' - then checkmark both boxes under the Implicit grant and hybrid flows section:

 Certificates & secrets - click the 'Upload certificate' button then navigate to the folder path where the certificate created in Step 1 of this document is stored (look for the file with a .cer extension).
 Click the Add button to continue: